Mercanuis/MediView/README.md

 The application also makes used of Google's UUID library
  - **Why UUID?**
     - Uniqueness of the key allows for no collisions to occur in the system
-        - Rand was considered, but the library is only 'pseudo-random' and wouldn't make for a good key
+        - Rand was considered, but the library is only 'pseudo-random' and wouldn't make for a good key strategy in case of scale
     - After 24 hours the keys are easily remade and doesn't impact the memcache that harshly

  - **Considerations**
-    - Implementing a rule in Makefile to allow for the initialization of RabbitMQ and the service seems like an easy enough change
     - Error handling needs to be improved: there are some simple enough messages to allow for flow of the data but need to be able to handle exceptions
     - In theory now, http could be decoupled and moved to its own project.
 This would make the application flow a bit more complicated, would need to implement the logic and then update the README

+## Personal Evaluation and Project thoughts
+ - 35 commits was a lot (and more if and when I fix these minor issues).
+Commit wise I feel I could've been a bit more consistent with regards to good practices
+    - Tests with every commit, trying not to do too much at once (small commits)
+ - The flow however felt natural, as I broke each part of the project into smaller pieces
+    - First create the data, then create the service, then modify data if needed...etc.
+ - Learned a bit about
+    - RabbitMQ
+    - UUID
+    - Golang (with respect to goroutines and libraries)
+ - If I could do it over again I'd...
+    - Work on the data and work my way up, much like I did here but with more refinement
+    - Consider a standalone service in a smaller chunks, and sub projects.
+I feel that I could have done less commits this way
+    - Work with a better idea of the smaller things (bash scripts, goroutines, etc)